These bacon ranch green beans are cooked in a ranch butter sauce and topped with crispy onions and bacon. SO much better than green bean casserole!

 How do you make bacon ranch green beans?

 This recipe starts with green beans, mushrooms and red onions.
 After the vegetables are cooked they’re tossed in a butter sauce that’s flavored with ranch powder.
 I prefer my homemade ranch powder but store bought works just fine.
 That being said, the sodium content of ranch powder can vary widely so I left a range on how much to add in the recipe.
 It’s best to start with the smaller amount and add more to taste so that you don’t end up with salty green beans.

-It’s not a holiday without french fried onions so I added them on top along with a generous amount of crispy bacon and some parsley.
+It’s not a holiday without french fried onions.
+I added them on top along with a generous amount of crispy bacon and some parsley.
 These are no boring vegetables, they look fancy but are still quite easy to prepare!

 To get a jump on my holiday cooking to-do list I cook up the onions, mushrooms and green beans a day in advance.
 Right before it’s time to eat I heat up the vegetables in a pan along with the ranch butter and then add the toppings.
-I’m all for streamlining as much as possible so that I can spend more time on the big day relaxing with the family instead of working in the kitchen!
-These bacon ranch green beans are a welcome addition to any holiday table – I like them so well that I make them year round!
+I’m all for streamlining as much as possible.
+That way I can spend more time on the big day relaxing with the family instead of working in the kitchen!
+These bacon ranch green beans are a welcome addition to any holiday table.
+I like them so well that I make them year round!

 Bacon Ranch Green Beans

 - 8 ounces of white mushrooms cleaned and sliced